Use large type sizes for handouts and presentations

 Sign-in by completing a speaker card at the front of the council chamber.
 The mayor will call speakers to the podium where they can address the council for up to four minutes.

-For both Scheduled Public Presentations and Unscheduled Public Appearances, speakers should not expect an immediate response.
+Speakers should not expect an immediate response.
 Issues are typically referred to city staff for follow-up and reported back to the council and the individual who initiated the comment or inquiry.

 Resolutions are adopted to express the policy of the council, or to direct certain types of administrative action.
 Resolutions can be used for internal administrative purposes such as contracts, intergovernmental agreements and memoranda of understanding with other entities.
 Resolutions are presented to city council through the consent agenda and require a motion for approval, a second, and a vote from city council.